jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 equally well and rather quickly, making large groups of pigs useful for getting rid of incriminating evidence, should the watch be looking for a body!

-Pigeon, Homing: A homing pigeon will return to the roost no matter how far away it strays.
+**Pigeon, Homing**: A homing pigeon will return to the roost no matter how far away it strays.
 These pigeons can deliver small scrolls of sensitive information to faraway recipients.
 Once released, a homing pigeon has a 95% chance of returning to its roost barring any outside interference and will travel 3D10x10 kilometres daily to do so.

-Pony: What is basically a smaller breed of horse, true ponies are drastically shorter and thinner than common riding horses.
+**Pony**: What is basically a smaller breed of horse, true ponies are drastically shorter and thinner than common riding horses.
 They make good mounts and steeds for smaller races or children and can be used in cities as low-weight pack animals.

-Rhino: Large, thick and somewhat dim-witted, the rhinoceros is a massive quadruped with one or two long horns sprouting up from its leathery snout.
+**Rhino**: Large, thick and somewhat dim-witted, the rhinoceros is a massive quadruped with one or two long horns sprouting up from its leathery snout.
 Although herbivorous, rhinos can be extremely aggressive and downright angry toward trespassers into their surroundings.
 With a proper bucking of that horned head or a full charge, a rhino can easily kill even an armoured target with a single spearing strike.

-Rodent, Common: This is a very large group of animals that includes rats, mice, shrews and most other small and commonplace rodents (including rabbits).
+**Rodent, Common**: This is a very large group of animals that includes rats, mice, shrews and most other small and commonplace rodents (including rabbits).
 Rodents are rarely used for anything other than a food source for larger animals, or perhaps as a wizardly familiar or tiny companion.
 Rodents are moderately intelligent and can be taught tricks if rewarded properly.
 Even though some ‘rodents’ are not actually rodents at all, such as shrews and moles, they are still lumped in with the more common category for the ease of the seller.

-122
-Alex Greene (order #3215550)                                                                       2
-         Sheep: One of the early livestock choices for hilly and grassland terrains, sheep are raised in huge flocks to be used for wool and meat.
+**Sheep**: One of the early livestock choices for hilly and grassland terrains, sheep are raised in huge flocks to be used for wool and meat.
 They are commonly kept in massive flocks of over 100 sheep by individual shepherds, who often keep them in line using specially trained dogs.
 Rams are included in this category as well as common sheep, as they are generally used for the same types of resources - save that ram’s wool is a bit harsher and rams are commonly equipped with thick horns similar to those of a goat.

-Snake: This is a broad category of non-venomous snakes that can be caught or bred for sale.
+**Snake**: This is a broad category of non-venomous snakes that can be caught or bred for sale.
 From constrictors to harmless vermin-catchers, snakes have been a fascination for most cultures and a source of great fear for others - sometimes both.
 Adventurers tend to be on the eccentric and unique side, so an animal breeder who has access to snakes